evanwellmeyer/GCM/notebooks/README.md

 ```

 Run the notebooks in order.
 Both load `scm/configs/atm407.toml` and the canonical files in `notebooks/data/`; do not substitute an experimental checkpoint unless the assignment specifically asks for it.

+## How to work through the notebooks

+Read the text before each code cell, then run the cells one at a time from top to bottom.
+Many sections ask you to predict what will happen before running an experiment.
+Write down your prediction first, even if you are unsure, and then compare it with the model output.

+Enter your responses in the blanks provided or add a Markdown cell directly below the question.
+Record both what happened and what you think it means physically.
+When a slider or parameter is available, begin with the default value, change one quantity at a time, and note the values used for any result you discuss.
+A useful response should distinguish among:

+- your prediction;
+- your observation from the figures or printed diagnostics;
+- your explanation of the physical process; and
+- what the experiment taught you or left unresolved.

+If a cell reports an error, first confirm that all preceding setup cells have run successfully.
+Restart the kernel and run from the beginning if variables or figures appear inconsistent with the written instructions.